What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 The same Mars that owns the pet food brands Pedigree, Iams, Eukanuba, Royal Canin, Cesar, Greenies, and Whiskas.

-And through Mars Veterinary Health, the same Mars also owns Banfield Pet Hospital (over 1,000 U.S. locations, most of them inside PetSmart stores), VCA Animal Hospitals (roughly 1,000 more U.S. locations, acquired in 2017 for $9.1 billion), and Antech Diagnostics — the reference laboratory that processed, and then lost, the blood work BluePearl drew from Teddy.
+And through Mars Veterinary Health, the same Mars also owns Banfield Pet Hospital (over 1,000 U.S. locations, most of them inside PetSmart stores), VCA Animal Hospitals (roughly 1,000 more U.S. locations, acquired in 2017 for $9.1 billion).

 The same parent company owns the food your dog eats, the lab that runs your dog's bloodwork, and the emergency hospital you rush to in the middle of the night.
 They are answerable to no public shareholders.
 They are answerable to the Mars family.